About

 Our Style

-Weave is dark humor and magical realism.
+Weave Magazine is dark humor and magical realism.
 Weave is strange and fantastical.
 Weave also loves realistic narratives in fiction and poetry.
 Weave loves honest and simple nonfiction, not confessional for confessions sake.
 Weave loves strong, well-developed characters.
-Weave especially loves when female characters are well thought out.
+Weave especially loves dynamic female characters.
 Weave loves flawed characters.
 Weave loves retellings of old stories, fairy tales and myths.
-Weave is the universal told with unique, exciting language.
 Weave loves when writers play with language.
 Weave loves a poem that grabs our attention early and avoids clichés.
 Weave loves surprises.
 Weave also loves poems about animals.
 We love a good monkey poem, but have yet to find one.
 On that day, Weave will dance.
-Dance!

 Click here to read sample work from past issues.